DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/DXC-INSIGHTS/setup.md

-# DXC Insights Set up (with Azure Application Insights)
+# Insights for D365 FO Set up (with Azure Application Insights)

 ###	1. Azure Application Insights instance
 Start by creating a new Application Insights instance in Azure.
 See [MS doc](https://docs.microsoft.com/en-us/azure/azure-monitor/app/create-new-resource)

 Copy the Instrumentation Key.
-This will be used to link the DXC Insights logger to your Azure Application Insights instance.
+This will be used to link the Insights for D365 FO logger to your Azure Application Insights instance.
 ![Instrument Key](IMAGES/Instrument_key.png)

 ### 2. Feature Activation <br>